LiorSB/Marvel/README.md

 # Marvel
 **Project Background-**

-Marvel is a program that can scan for several ports through a local network and make a connection.
-The program may recieve a list of IP's, check their connectivity and display in different tabs those that managed to make a connection and those that failed.
+Marvel is a desktop application that can scan for several ports through a local network and make a connection with a chosen protocol.
+You can enter IPs into the program manually, with auto IP scanner, a file that holds IPs or a segment to scan.
+The program will check the IP's connectivity and display in different tabs those that managed to make a connection and those that failed.
 After making a connection, Marvel will scan every computer for artifacts and later process and parse them, which will later be uploaded to the main machince/cloud.

 **Project's Target-**